 The NordVPN team has created a completely free password manager called NordPass.
 It is easy to use and a simple service that helps the user securely access their passwords from all their devices.

-NordPass gives its users basic yet strong features, such as the generation of strong passwords, save them once entered, and the auto-fill login forms feature.
-We believe that NordPass is one of the best password managers for iPhone.
+NordPass gives its users basic yet strong features, such as the generation of strong passwords, saving them once entered, and the auto-fill login forms feature.
+We believe that NordPass is one of the best password managers for iPhones.

 - Users can save and systematically arrange their logins, private notes, and credit card details in a protected password vault.

 - NordPass allows users to share passwords securely.

 - It is known to generate secure passwords that can be saved immediately.

 - Important and sensitive data is guarded in a vault through top-level security.